 - Islamic Shura Council of Southern California – words of strength, resources

-- Vedanta Society of Southern California – Sunday talk and evening classes
+- Vedanta Society of Southern California – services, classes, teachings

 Policy Action: We need to make sure that legislators are poised and will act quickly on pollution reduction and our climate crisis and, indeed, to include appropriate responses now.
 Cutting air pollution saves lives and can improve respiratory health especially for vulnerable people.
 Here are some climate issues that you can take action on now and stay aware of: